yoyosource/tec1.0/README.md

 ```

 ## Variables
-There are 2 types of Variables, constant ones and dynamic ones.
+There are 2 types of variables, constant ones and dynamic ones.
 Dynamic variables are changeable and can be reassigned.
 The variable type will get evaluated and automatically set.
 ```
 // This Variable is an Integer Variable '0' var int = 0
-var int2 = #1
+var int2 = ##1

 // This Variable is a Float Variable '0.0' var num = 0.0